webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

     ]
    ```

-   Let's assume `mapLine` returns not only the points but a value from 0.0 to 1.0
+   We can easily compute a value from 0.0 to 1.0 that represents how far along
-   that represents how far along the line we are.
-We can have `rasterizeLine`
+   the line we are.
+We can use this to interpolate the extra value we just
-   use this to interpolate the extra value we just added.
+   added.

    ```js
    function rasterizeLines(dest, destWidth, inputs, fragShaderFn, bindings) {